1. Introduction

 5. Agents

-An agent is not appointed to act on behalf of the claimant (and so is not an appointee) but rather can be nominated by someone who does have capacity to collect their benefits.
-Local authority staff cannot act as agents as this would lie outside of the required audit framework.
-In exceptional circumstances, where a capacitated adult has no other safe source of this support and where other options have been explored and exhausted, then they can ask that we take on the role as appointee in order to provide this specific service.
+An agent is not appointed to act on behalf of the claimant (and so is not an appointee) but can be nominated by a person who has mental capacity to collect their benefits for them.
+Local authority staff cannot act as agents.
+In exceptional circumstances, where an adult with mental capacity has no other safe source of this support and where other options have been explored and exhausted, then they can ask that we take on the role as appointee in order to provide this specific service.

 6. Responsibilities